neena-da/VBA-challenge/README.md

    * Using a For loop, populate the ticker symbol and stock volume for each new ticker symbol

-   * Calculate the yearly change by finding the difference between the opening stock and closing stock for each ticker in a year
+   * Calculate the yearly change by calculating the difference between the opening stock and closing stock for each ticker in a year

    * Calculate the percent amount by dividing the yearly change with the opening amount

-   ** If the opening stock is 0, populate the Percent change as 0 to avoid stack overflow
+   * If the opening stock is 0, populate the Percent change as 0 to avoid error caused by division by 0.

 ```
  ' Adding Headings for the Table